 In a household, a father must live the way he wishes his children to live.
-If the father works hard, he is disciplined, he is able to sacrifice immediate pleasure for something greater in the future, then the children benefit as well.
+If the father works hard, he is disciplined, he can sacrifice immediate pleasure for something greater in the future, then the children benefit as well.
 They see and they observe and in doing so, they come to view how to act in life through the proper example of the King energy that their father possessed.

 A tyrant is active while the weakling is passive.
 A tyrant is essentially a narcissist.
-He envies creative force for it can create new life which can threaten his position.
+He envies creative force, for it can create a new life which can threaten his position.
 He cares more about himself and his own accomplishments rather than what is good for the community.
 Think about the worker who only cares about his own paycheck instead of making the company better.
 These selfish interests create a selfish individual who cannot stand criticism.
-Even as a father he may envy his own son.
+Even as a father, he may envy his own son.
 He may not give proper praise to his son for his accomplishments or even take credit for what his son has done.

-By doing so, you may come to a decision that doesn’t just benefit you.
+By doing so, you may decide that doesn’t just benefit you.
 It may cause you to rethink and change certain behaviors or reshape aspects of your life where you have allowed laziness to seep in and have become undisciplined.
-The King’s energy may focus your sight onto the things that are in your control which you have not improved and once you take care of that it may have a positive effect on those around you.
+The King’s energy may focus your sight on the things that are in your control which you have not improved and once you take care of that it may have a positive effect on those around you.
 Also, by keeping the King’s energy in your mind, you can have a shift in how you view others.
 You may actively seek out ways to help nurture the talents of other people, hence making your life partially less about yourself and more about the wellness of others.